 In addition to board recruitment, the board will also focus on skill development of board capacity to address the growing needs of the network.
 The network budget includes an annual allocation for development, and the board is in the process of determining the proper development needed to further individualized growth for its members.
-The goal of this development is that the board will begin to establish routines and best practices that are not currently in place and begin to enable the board to initiate some elements that are currently being initiated by the CEO (like development and administration of the CEO evaluation and contract, establishment of a development vision, and ownership of fiscal health).
+The goal of this development is that the board will begin to establish routines and best practices that are not currently in place and begin to enable the board to initiate some elements that are currently being initiated by the CEO.